How to Keep a House Warm Without Central Heat

 Heat panels provide warmth to a room via infrared heating.
 Typically, heat panels are secured to a wall or ceiling of the room, and they’re great for allergy sufferers since no potentially dusty air is being blown out of the machine (as with space heaters).
-We recommend WarmlyYours, which offers a huge selection of heat panels so you can find one that works for your space.

 Use a Radiator

 If you live in a four-season climate but don’t have central heat, a radiator may likely already be installed in your home.
 Check its efficiency by removing any furniture that’s blocking the radiator from pushing heat throughout the room.